Hip & Knee Replacement

 The Joint Center at Orthopaedic Associates of St. Augustine is the most highly advanced in the area.
 Ranging from a partial knee and hip replacements to computer-navigated total replacements; we cater the treatment to the individual patient and specific replacement required.
 Minimally invasive surgery and select “high-end” options are often used to decrease surgical time and facilitate a rapid recovery.

 James Grimes, MD, one of the most renowned joint replacement surgeons in North Florida, specializes in full and partial replacements of the hips and knees.
 Dr. Grimes has been on the forefront of joint surgery for years developing computer navigation for use during partial knee surgery, completing the first arthroscopic resurfacing procedure in the county, and performing the first outpatient joint replacement in the county.
-He continues to push the boundaries of technology and surgical capabilities at Orthopaedic Associates of St. Augustine and Flagler Hospital where he performs on average more than 800 joint surgeries per year including arthroscopy to partial resurfacing to total joint replacement.
+He continues to push the boundaries of technology and surgical capabilities at Orthopaedic Associates of St. Augustine.
+He performs on average more than 800 joint surgeries per year including arthroscopy to partial resurfacing to total joint replacement.

 Our Hip and Knee Center treats the following conditions: